Palmonda/InterlineWord/README.md

 ### How does it work?
 Palmonda apps write an index file and store strings.
 This strings can become cleared (= delet: clear string, clear part of index).

+## Export
+Interline Word opens a data uri and creates a file.